zero-os/0-templates/templates/gateway/README.md

 - `id`: vxlan or vlan id.
 - `config`: a dict of NetworkConfig.
 - `name`: network's name.
-- `token`: zerotier token for Network of type zerotier.
+- `ztClient`: reference to zerotier client to authorize this node into the zerotier network
 - `hwaddr`: hardware address.
-- `dhcpsever`: Config for dhcp entries to be services for this network.
+- `dhcpserver`: Config for dhcp entries to be services for this network.

 NetworkConfig:
 - `dhcp`: boolean indicating to use dhcp or not.